lieszkol/november-gallery/README.md

 ### (1) Prepare and Upload your Images

-You can choose to upload your images either **(1) using the "Gallery" page in the October back-end**, or you can use the built-in Media Manager.
+**You can choose to upload your images either using the "Gallery" page in the October back-end, or you can use the built-in Media Manager**.
 In either case, we highly recommend resizing your images before uploading them to your site.
 If you are going to use the Media Manager, then you may also want to create folders for your images.
-Once resized, you can upload them to your website using OctoberCMS's built-in Media Manager.

 <details>
 <summary>Read more...</summary>